 TMJ stands for temporomandibular joint.
 This is a unique joint in the body.
 It has the ability both to open like a hinge and to glide.
 Thus, you can open and close your mouth but also move the lower jaw from side to side.
 Because the TMJ is so special in the way that in connects the mandible to the rest of the skull, the risk for dysfunction exists.

-As a general rule, for a TMJ problem to be considered a TMJ disorder, it has to fall into one of the following categories:
+As a general rule, for it to be considered a temporomandibular joint dysfunction (TMD), it has to fall into one of the following categories:

 - Pain or discomfort in either the face or the muscles that are used for opening and closing the mouth.

 - Physical problems within the joint such as a displacement of the TMJ disc or a dislocation of the jaw itself.

 - A degenerative problem in the joint that may result from arthritis, inflammation, or other disorders.